codope/aiforsea-cv-cars/README.md

 Requirement already satisfied: six==1.12.0 in /usr/local/lib/python3.7/site-packages (from -r requirements.txt (line 10)) (1.12.0)
 Requirement already satisfied: starlette==0.12.0 in /usr/local/lib/python3.7/site-packages (from -r requirements.txt (line 11)) (0.12.0)
 ```
-- Run the below script to get the data and organize the it into ImageNet folder architecture style, the train/valid split is specified in 'train_split = 0.8'. **Thanks to foamliu** for providing the preprocessing script on [this github repo](https://github.com/foamliu/Car-Recognition/blob/master/pre-process.py)
+- Run the below script to get the data and organize the it into ImageNet folder architecture style, the train/valid split is specified in 'train_split = 0.8' in [preprocess.py](preprocess.py). **Thanks to foamliu** for providing the preprocessing script on [this github repo](https://github.com/foamliu/Car-Recognition/blob/master/pre-process.py)
 ```bash
 $ sh prepare_data.sh
 ```